 - What are the emerging or established forms of youth leadership which do not currently get the funding they need?

 - In the different organisations and systems which affect young people across society, where is youth leadership most absent and how can this be addressed?

 - What support, structures and approaches are effective in supporting young people into leadership roles?

 - How does increased and improved youth leadership affect an organisation and its activities?

 - How are the young people who step into leadership roles affected by these opportunities?

 Our learning partner – Collective Discovery – will work across all funded work, supporting organisations with their reflections and working with them to share their knowledge.

-- We will be scoring applications according to the originality of the approach, the need for the proposed work, the potential for learning, and the organisation’s commitment to/track record of listening to young people who have experienced injustice
+- We will be scoring applications according to the organisation’s listening culture, the need for the proposed work, the potential for learning, and the application’s potential for joy

 Q and A